Medication Search - Mitomycin for injection by Hospira

 Some people may experience side effects other than those listed.
 Check with your doctor if you notice any symptom that worries you while you are taking this medication.

-Are there any other precautions or warnings for the Mitomycin for injection by Hospira medication?
+Are there any other precautions or warnings for Mitomycin for injection by Hospira?

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.